bonomani/devmon/docs/TEMPLATES.md

 ### INDEX transform

-This transform allows you to access the index part of a numerical OID in a repeater OID.
+This transform allows you to access the index part of repeater OID.

-For example, in the cdpCache table for the Cisco CDP MIB, walking the cdpCacheDevicePort OID will return values such as:
+For example, walking the cdpCacheDevicePort OID returns :
 ```
 CISCO-CDP-MIB::cdpCacheDevicePort.4.3 = STRING: GigabitEthernet4/41
 CISCO-CDP-MIB::cdpCacheDevicePort.9.1 = STRING: GigabitEthernet2/16
 CISCO-CDP-MIB::cdpCacheDevicePort.12.14 = STRING: Serial2/2
 ```
-The value is the interface on the remote side, and there is no OID for the interface on the local side.
+The value is the interface on the remote side.
 To get the interface on the local side, you must use the last value in the index (e.g. 3 for GigabitEthernet4/41) and look in the ifTable:
 ```
 IF-MIB::ifName.3 = STRING: Fa0/0